Medical Expedition Advice

 Immunisations and Malaria

-Many professionals also use the American government site from the Atlanta Centre for Disease Control and Prevention (http://www.cdc.gov ).
+Many professionals also use the American government site from the Atlanta Centre for Disease Control and Prevention.

-Specific Malaria prevention advice for climber is available in the medical section of the mountaineering part of the BMC website (http://www.thebmc.co.uk ).
+Specific Malaria prevention advice for climbers is available in the medical section of the mountaineering part of the BMC website.

-Inevitably with an increasingly fit older population more active AC members will have pre existing medical conditions.
-Very few conditions preclude enjoyment of any form of expedition climbing but sometimes an altitude ceiling may be sensible or other modification of expectations.
-It is best to take advice from experienced expedition doctors who may want to work with your own GP and hospital consultant.
+Inevitably with an increasingly fit older population more active AC members will have pre-existing medical conditions.
+Very few conditions preclude enjoyment of any form of expedition climbing but sometimes an altitude ceiling or other modification of expectations may be sensible.
+It is best to take advice from experienced expedition doctors who may want to work with your GP and hospital consultant to develop appropriate advice.

-The fact that you are reading this section of the AC website is a form of insurance.
+The fact that you are reading this section of the AC website is a form of insurance in itself.
 It is the nature of a true expedition that you will almost certainly have to initiate any rescue yourself but if the shit really hits the fan, once you get out of immediate danger, good rescue, medical and repatriation insurance will be invaluable.
-See above.
+Please see the insurance section of this guide.

 Medical/First Aid training

-The market is now swamped by remote and expedition courses and although many are excellent beware of ones based on Rambo type drama and backed with little real clinical experience.
-Two respected companies running courses with truly experienced instructors are Jon Dallimore’s Wilderness Medical Training ( http://wildernessmedicaltraining.co.uk ) or the commercially slicker Expedition Medicine Company (http://www.expeditionmedicine.co.uk) .
+The market is now swamped by remote and expedition courses and although many are excellent beware of ones based on Rambo-type drama and backed with little real clinical experience.
+Two respected companies running courses with truly experienced instructors are Jon Dallimore’s Wilderness Medical Training and the commercially slicker Expedition Medicine Company.

 The internationally based Diploma of Mountain Medicine in the UK is a formal postgraduate medical qualification.
 It is a demanding four module course open to doctors, nurses and paramedics and the syllabus is divided equally between medical and mountaineering skills using UAIGM guides for teaching and assessment of mountain skills.
-Details from Medex (http://medex.org. uk/diploma/about_diploma.php) .
+Details here.

 A base camp kit has to be tuned to your skill level but I believe anybody can be trained to use emergency altitude drugs such as dexamethasone and nifedipine, strong analgesics and antibiotics.
 Drugs can often be purchased in pharmacies abroad but quality can be questionable so it may be preferable to get them from a UK pharmacy via an experienced doctor who can also offer training and advice on their use.
 Medico legally the drugs use will remain the responsibility of the prescribing doctor so he or she will have to have insight into the problems of expedition medicine and also insist on training and a written protocol for their use.
 But making up your own medical kit, with guidance, you will have already thought through potential problems and thereby be one step ahead of any emergency.
 Commercial expeditions will almost certainly employ a medical advisor and have their own monitored system for drug supply.

-Don’t forget the most dangerous part of any expedition is usually driving to the objective.
-Don’t forget that the most common medical problem is traveller’s shits.
+Don’t forget the most dangerous part of any expedition is usually driving to the objective and the most common medical problem is traveller’s shits.
 Personal care can minimise but not stop these risks.
-Having read the preparation section hopefully you will have little use for this section.
+Having read the preparation section, hopefully you will have little use for this section.

 Advice in the field